THIS CONSULTATION IS NOW CLOSED

 Regulation 19 Public Consultation

 On the 15th January 2019 Members of Full Council of the Council of the Isles of Scilly approved the publication and next round of public consultation on the Draft Local Plan.
 The Full Council Report can be read here (agenda item 9) and you can watch the meeting on Youtube here.
+You can read the representations we received on the Draft Local Plan, together with commentary of amendments, here.

 A public consultation on the Pre-Submission Draft Isles of Scilly Local Plan 2015 - 2030 (Regulation 19) commenced on: